Henrique de Senna Fernandes: Biography

+In the period before the Revolution of April 25, 1974, he was a member of the Macau Legislative Council, which in 1972/1973 was renamed the Macau Legislative Assembly.
+About the sudden fall of the Salazar regime in this revolution, he said that "it was such impossible news for us who had been raised under the regime," not least because he felt at the time that "we overseasers enjoyed a privileged situation under the old regime.
+We felt guaranteed by that policy.
+He never again participated in active political life as a deputy in the Legislative Assembly in the post-April 25 period.

 Besides writing he was a teacher and director at the Pedro Nolasco Commercial School.
 From 1998 to 2009 he was resident of the General Assembly of CAM, operator of Macau International Airport.

-In 2006 he received an honorary doctorate from the University of Macau and Medal of Cultural Merit in 2001.
+In 2006, he received an honorary doctorate from the University of Macau and Medal of Cultural Merit in 2001.